SystemsApproach/tcpcc/tcp_ip.rst

-One consequence of this design is that a given source may have ample capacity to send traffic into the network at some rate, but somewhere in the middle of the network, its packets encounter a bottleneck link that is being used by many different traffic sources. :numref:`Figure
+One consequence of this design is that a given source may have ample capacity to send traffic into the network at some rate, but somewhere in the middle of the network its packets encounter a bottleneck link that is being used by many different traffic sources. :numref:`Figure
 %s <fig-congestion>` illustrates an acute example of this situation—two high-speed links are leading into a router which then